 Your enterprise may want to capture any specific information while adding a card on the Board or Detail view.
 You need to first add and configure the custom fields in the Card Type through Card Field Editor and then the team members can enter values in the cards.
 To add and configure fields, see the Help page on Card Field Editor.

 While adding the values in the Add Card or Edit Card pop-up on the board, the custom fields are placed in rows below the Enter Keywords text box in the order they are added in the card type layout in the Card Field Editor.

 By default, the custom fields are displayed partially.
 To view and enter values for the full set of custom fields, click the slider icon, as shown in the image below.
 It then resizes the description and keywords accordingly and shows all the attributes in rows.

 If you have Release plug-in enabled, the Release attribute/field will appear automatically, so that you can tag a card quickly to a release.
 However, you will not be able to view and edit the Sprint to which it is associated.
 (The Add/Edit Card pop-up does not display Read-only attributes.)
 Similarly, in the Detail view, you can edit the Release and you can view the associated sprint, but not edit it.
-In the Detail view, the custom fields are listed below Current owner.
+In the Detail view, the custom fields are listed below the current owner.

 You may want to create a replica of an existing card without going through the hassles of creating a new card and entering all the details from scratch.
-You can create a copy of the card and then make required changes to the new one.
+You can create a copy of the card and then make the required changes to the new one.

 To clone a card, click the Options icon on the card you want to clone and then click Clone Card.
 On confirmation, a new card is created in the same lane with the copied title prefixed with ‘Clone of’.